marijnh/Eloquent-JavaScript/04_data.md

 {{index "tentacle (analogy)", [binding, "model of"]}}

 The `object1` and `object2` bindings grasp the _same_ object, which is why changing `object1` also changes the value of `object2`.
+They are said to have the same _identity_.
 The binding `object3` points to a different object, which initially contains the same properties as `object1` but lives a separate life.

 {{index "const keyword", "let keyword"}}